nglgzz/openstreetmap/report.md

 With this project I realized that whenever there's user input, there's errors and even if there's some standards when inserting data, they will eventually not be followed the whole time or by everyone.
 By saying this I'm not saying that standards are useless, but that unless they're ensured in a really strict way, they won't guarantee clean data, but just reduce the probability of errors.
 The data I used seemed well structured and that made the modeling part easier, even if I didn't clean all the fields in the data I found that the cleaning part wasn't the most difficult part of the project, but finding the problems was.
-Another consideration that I have is that it would be pretty useful if in the OpenStreetMap API it could be possible to download data from just a city instead of delimiting the area with a rectangle.
+Another consideration that I have is that it would be pretty useful if in the OpenStreetMap API it could be possible to download data from just a city instead of delimiting the area with a box.

 ## Sources